 Someone who likes practical work, solving puzzles and thinking about things they cannot see may enjoy studying Chemistry.
-An A or B grade in both Science and Additional Science or in Chemistry at GCSE are needed, a minimum of grade B in GCSE Mathematics.
+To study A Level Science (Biology, Chemistry, Physics) and Maths, Grade 7 or above in the relevant subject is required.

 The A-Level course builds on the knowledge gained at GCSE using the Periodic Table as a model for understanding the behaviour of elements and compounds.
 Chemistry will be studied in a contemporary context with practical work at the heart of the teaching.